For Sale By Owner Closing Costs: What You Need To Know

 For sale by owner means a house is being sold by a homeowner without the assistance of a listing agent.
 Selling a home this way eliminates the need for third-party involvement and is a method used most often by sellers looking to maximize their profits by avoiding paying for a real estate agent – which can sometimes cost 5 – 6% (or more) of a house’s final sale price.

 When you list a home FSBO, however, there are still other costs you’ll be responsible for – even without a listing agent involved.
 These fees due at closing are aptly named closing costs.
 Closing costs include things like your appraisal fee, attorney fees, title insurance, credit report fees, upfront homeowners insurance payments, origination fees and more.
-All these things compiled typically add up to about 3 – 6% of your home’s purchase price.
+Typically, you won’t be able to waive closing costs, and they’ll add up to about 3 – 6% of your home’s purchase price.

 So, in short, when you buy or sell a home FSBO, the same closings costs you would typically pay in a normal sale still apply, except for the real estate commission you would have paid for the services of a listing agent.